-Ashesi Units: 1; Credit Hours: 4.5; Hours per week classroom: 3; Hours per week discussion: 1.5 Hours of Study outside of the class (reading, assignments, studying, projects, and so on: 9 per week)
+Ashesi Units: 1; Credit Hours: 4; Hours per week classroom: 3; Hours per week lab: 1.5

+Hours of Study outside of the class (reading, assignments, studying, projects, and so on: 6 - 9 per week)

-This course introduces the World Wide Web Consortium (W3C) standard markup language and services of the Internet.
-Topics covered will include basic and advanced HTML, scripting and active pages, design and active pages, design and developing Web-based applications, principles and tools for Web content creation, database fundamentals for the Web, Web management, and Web service delivery.
-The primary goal of this course is to introduce the relevant technologies and skills needed to design, develop, deploy and manage effective Web Applications.
-To achieve this goal, we will use a set of 'programming languages': HTML, CSS, JavaScript (AJAX, jQuery, Frameworks or Libraries), PHP, MySQL (relational database management system) and Content Management Systems (CMS).
+This course will cover the central concepts and technologies related to Web Applications.
+Topics covered will include basic and advanced HTML, CSS & JavaScript, Server-side programming (using both dominant and modern server-side languages), design and development based on requirement analysis, principles and tools for Web content creation, database fundamentals for the Web, security, content management systems (CMS) and e-commerce basics.
+The primary goal of this course is to introduce the relevant technologies and skills needed to design, develop, and deploy effective Web Applications.